ProgramPasamonte/tabletpractice/README.md

 https://programpasamonte.github.io/tabletpractice/

 Description:
-Crappy little thing for practicing drawing accuracy with.
+Crappy little thing for practicing tablet drawing accuracy with.
 Courtesy mostly of ChatGPT.
 I will probably come around and add more/better features later.

 -+=<>=+----------------------------------------------------------------------------------------------------------------------------------+=<>=+-

 HOW TO USE:

-Play around with the toggles/checkboxes and some lines should appear. (yes its bugged at the beginning).
+Play around with the toggles/checkboxes and some lines should appear.
+I.e. Uncheck all the checkboxes and recheck the ones you want.
+(yes its bugged at the beginning).

+A random line of a randomised length will appear between two points.

-Draw a line between the coloured points, along the faint line.
+Draw a line between these coloured points, along the faint line.
 (Red to green or green to red, whatever you prefer, colours are just for differentiation).
 It will show you how accurate you were at the top.

 -+=<>=+----------------------------------------------------------------------------------------------------------------------------------+=<>=+-

 FEATURES:
+Distance Options:

+Checkboxes that allow lines of the listed length to appear.
+You can check multiple for a random selection from each range.

 Accuracy Threshold: